Sexton Mountain Library

 In library, we learn about various authors and genres, giving students a chance to explore all different types of work.
 Our goal is to help find good-fit books that encourage reading.
 We also focus on themes like growth mindset and share books that provide both windows and doors into other children's experiences.
 We recognize how important it is for children to see themselves reflected in the books they read.

 Typically, students are allowed to check out one book for their grade level.
 For example, first graders can choose one title, while fifth graders can choose up to five.
 There are times during the year when that quantity may go up (for example, if students are doing research).

 Students in third through fifth grades have the opportunity to take part in Oregon Battle of the Books (OBOB).
 This is a voluntary, state-wide reading program that allows students to read books across genres and compete on a team in a quiz-bowl format.
 Beyond literacy skills, students learn life-skills such as teamwork and sportsmanship.

 In addition, students in upper-grades start to learn research skills, like finding reliable sources online.
 We use both the Destiny Library catalog and our online encyclopedias for research.

-For more information on the Sexton Mountain Library, contact Dawn Kimball.
+For more information on the Sexton Mountain Library, contact our Librarian Crystal Wilson.